-- At least high school graduate or equivalent experience - With artistic and drawing skills which will be validated by : - o a talent entrance exam to be administered by the training institution using a tool devised by the Technical Experts Panel (TEP) and Participants of the National Validation of this Training Regulation - o the submission of a portfolio (hard & soft copy should be provided) - Good moral character - Mentally and emotionally able. - Has the capacity to communicate in both oral and written - Physically able to manipulate a mouse, track-ball, electronic pen, etc. - Must know how to operate a computer
+- High school level or equivalent. - With artistic and drawing skills which will be validated through: - a talent entrance exam to be administered by the training institution using a tool devised by the Technical Experts Panel (TEP) and Participants in the National Validation of these Training Regulations - the submission of a portfolio (hard & soft copy should be provided) - Has the capacity to communicate in both oral and written forms. - Physically able to manipulate a mouse, track-ball, electronic pen, etc.